squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 In addition, they are also split between tactics applicable to :term:`local goals <local goal>` only, :term:`global goals <global goal>` only, or tactics common to both types of goals.
 Remark that the type of the current goal may evolve overtime when using tactic.

+Additionaly, we also have a few utility tactics listed at the end.

 Logical tactics
 ---------------